Arena of Valor

-Arena of Valor (傳說對決 (Chuánshuō Duìjué)), formerly Strike of Kings, is an international adaptation of Honor of Kings (王者荣耀 (Wángzhě Róngyào)), (Note: Later, Honor of Kings was released globally on June 20, 2024 as a replacement, with some of Arena of Valor heroes incorporated into the Global version.) a multiplayer online battle arena developed by TiMi Studio Group and published by Level Infinite for Android, iOS and Nintendo Switch for markets outside mainland China.
+Arena of Valor (傳說對決 (Chuánshuō Duìjué), เรียล์มออฟเวเลอร์ (อาร์โอวี), Liên Quân Mobile), formerly Strike of Kings, is an international adaptation of Honor of Kings (王者荣耀 (Wángzhě Róngyào)), (Note: Later, Honor of Kings was released globally on June 20, 2024, as a replacement, with some of Arena of Valor heroes incorporated into the Global version.) a multiplayer online battle arena developed by TiMi Studio Group and published by Level Infinite for Android, iOS and Nintendo Switch for markets outside mainland China.

 As of September 2018, the game has grossed over outside China.
 Arena of Valor was one of the esports titles featured at the 2018 Asian Games, 2019 Southeast Asian Games, 2021 Asian Indoor and Martial Arts Games, and 2021 SEA Games as part of the competitive sport.
 Arena of Valor was published in other regions by Garena, DeNA, Actoz SG, and TiMi Studio Group.

 Gameplay

 Arena of Valor is a multiplayer online battle arena (MOBA) game developed for mobile.
 The overall gameplay of Arena of Valor highly resembles League of Legends, a MOBA game on PC developed and published by Riot Games, which is also a subsidiary of Tencent and a sister company to TiMi.

-Players control characters, referred to as heroes, and each of these heroes has a unique set of abilities.
-Heroes start the game at a low level and can earn gold and experience (XP) in various ways: Killing non-player creatures such as minions or monsters, defeating other players, destroying structures, passively through time and through special items that can be purchased through the shop.
-Earning experience unlocks and augments abilities, making the hero more powerful.
-Items purchased in the shop do not carry over matches, and therefore all players are on equal footing at the start of every match.
+Players control characters known as heroes, each possessing a unique set of abilities.
+Heroes begin the game at a low level and can earn gold and experience (XP) through various means: killing non-player creatures such as minions or monsters, vanquishing other players, destroying structures, passively over time, and via special items that can be purchased in the shop.
+Earning experience unlocks and enhances abilities, making the hero more powerful.
+Items bought in the shop do not carry over to subsequent matches, ensuring that all players start each match on equal footing.

 Matches give players rewards, such as gold, which can then be used to buy a variety of heroes or arcana.
 In addition to this, players can play a 'Ranked' match type, which allows them to be matched with players who are at their skill level and be assessed through in-game 'ranks'.
 Stars are earned for a victory and lost when the player loses.